njustesen/botbowl/docs/bots-ii.md

     return
 ```

-First, we use the pathfinding module (ffai.ai.pathfinding) to get the safest (and then shortest) path for the ball carrier
-the opponent's endzone.
-If ```pf.get_safest_scoring_path(game, ball_carrier)``` returns None, then no path was found, which
+First, we use the pathfinding module (ffai.ai.pathfinding) to get the safest (and then shortest) path for the ball carrier to the opponent's endzone.
+If ```pf.get_safest_scoring_path(game, ball_carrier)``` returns ```None```, then no path was found, which
 means that either the path is blocked or the player doesn't have enough moves left.
 If a path was found, the Path instance
-will have a probability in [0,1] and a list of steps in the path.
-Here, we decide to move the ball carrier to the endzone,
-if the probability of success is at least 70%.
+will have a probability in [0,1] and a list of steps.
+Here, we decide to move the ball carrier to the endzone if the probability of success is at least 70%.
 This is absolutely not a perfect heuristic, especially because we haven't
 yet checked if we can make any blitzes to clear the path for a safer option.
 Nevertheless, we will settle for this simple
 solution.